echeran/smile-of-murugan/webbook/chapter16.md

 of the original (usually in form of questions and answers), and gives illustrations, and

-b) virutti, which, in addition to the functions mentioned above, critically evaluates other commentaries, engages in discussion, and supplements the text with its own data.
+b) *virutti*, which, in addition to the functions mentioned above, critically evaluates other commentaries, engages in discussion, and supplements the text with its own data.

-The prefatory verses-*payiram* (or *puravurai*)—to a work can also be considered as a sort of commentary since they provide information (usually embodying current oral tradition) about the author's name, origin, education and learning, about his patron, etc.[^typical-manner-of-titles] There are two basic types of prefatory verses: the *potu* pāyiram, "general preface", and the ciṟappu pāyiram, “specific preface".
+The prefatory verses—*pāyiram* (or *puṟavurai*)—to a work can also be considered as a sort of commentary since they provide information (usually embodying current oral tradition) about the author's name, origin, education and learning, about his patron, etc.[^typical-manner-of-titles] There are two basic types of prefatory verses: the *potu pāyiram*, "general preface", and the *ciṟappu pāyiram*, “specific preface".
 Later, however, there was some development in this genre, too, and the late medieval state of affairs may be symbolized by the following
 diagram: